-- Dental caps
+- dental caps

 Continuous Positive Airway Pressure (CPAP)

-The CPAP device can help reduce the symptoms of both tiredness and snoring while also decreases the risk of OSA complications (high blood pressure, strokes, etc.)
+The CPAP device can help reduce the symptoms of both tiredness and snoring while also decreases the risk of OSA complications (high blood pressure, strokes, etc.).

-- Ear pain
+- pain in the ears

-- Problems breathing through the nose
+- problems with breathing through the nose

-- Nasal congestion, irritation, runny nose, etc.
+- nasal congestion, irritation, runny nose, etc.

-- Mask discomfort
+- discomfort from the mask.

 When the CPAP device was first introduced, people often suffered from nasal and throat dryness.
 Today’s versions are much better, often equipped with a humidifier to address those issues.